 How It Works

-When we first approach you as a potential candidate, you’ll notice that we’re friendly, yet professional.
+When we first approach you as a potential candidate, you’ll notice that we’re friendly, yet professional executive headhunters.
 Most people tell us that we’re easy to work with.
 You’ll also notice that we’re focused on you.
-We want to know all about your career goals and experience.
+We want to know all about your career goals and experiences.
 We’re also very familiar with the companies that we represent and the jobs that we recruit for.
 So as you begin to describe your career goals and experience, certain things that you say will resonate with us.
 After you’ve described your career goals and experience, we’ll discuss the job description in detail, and we’ll discuss with you how your goals and experience relate to this current opportunity.
 If it appears to be a good fit we’ll move forward in the process.
 But if not, we work with a lot of companies, and recruit on a lot of jobs, so we might discuss another career opportunity with you at this point, or in the near future.

 What to Expect

 Our approach to recruiting didn’t happen overnight.
 We’re highly experienced recruiters, and that becomes apparent in our first conversation.
 Our presentation is smooth and well organized.
 If we move forward with you in the recruitment process, you’ll notice that we have great follow-up.
 We’ll keep you closely informed with regard to every step of the process.
 You’ll know:

 when HR has reviewed your resume

 when the hiring manager has reviewed your resume

 whether the company would like to schedule a phone interview